karthikmprakash/github_repos_scraper/README.md

-# Github REPO Names of any user
+# Github repo names of any user

 ## Introduction: